maitnnguyen/bioinformatic-pipelines/README.md

 Uses conda environment: envs/multiome.yml

+## Analysis notebooks

 ## **Requirements**
-To run the pipelines, you need:
+To run the pipelines or the example of the analysis, you need:
 - Nextflow
 - Docker or Singularity (for containers)
 - Conda (for package environments)
+- R or python

 ### Install nextflow:
 ```